Design and Analysis Considerations for Causal Inference under Two-Phase Sampling in Observational Studies: Estimation

-As the estimating function for the fully observed data $\Psi_F$, we consider in this section the following IPTW-type and DR-type estimating functions.
+As the estimating function for the fully observed data $m_F$, we consider in this section the following IPTW-type and DR-type estimating functions.

 We refer to the IPSW-IPTW estimator as the SIW estimator, and the IPSW-DR estimator as the SDR estimator.
-When the target parameter is the ATE, these estimators coincide with the ``Simple Inverse Weighting (SIW)'' and ``Simple Doubly Robust (SDR)'' estimators proposed by \citet{Wang2009-kn} in both their properties and abbreviations.
+When the target parameter is the ATE, these estimators coincide with the ``Simple Inverse Weighting (SIW)'' and ``Simple Doubly Robust (SDR)'' estimators proposed by \citet{Wang2009-kn}.

 The asymptotic distribution of the IPSW estimator can be derived based on the standard theory of M-estimation \citep[e.g.,][]{Van_der_Vaart2000-bl, Stefanski2002-wx, Tsiatis2006-sz}.
-Unbiasedness of the estimating equation in the population is required for consistency, and when evaluating the unbiasedness of the IPSW estimating equation, it is necessary to account for possible misspecification of the propensity score and outcome regression models.
-Since the sampling probability $q(S)$ is known, we have
+Unbiasedness of the estimating equation in the population is required for consistency.
+When evaluating the unbiasedness of the IPSW estimating equation, it is necessary to account for possible misspecification of the parametric working models.